aws-solutions/virtual-waiting-room-on-aws/docs/software-architecture.md

 ![Image of Physical View](physical-view.jpg)

-The previous diagram shows the significant subsystems installed for the AWS Virtual Waiting Room.
+The previous diagram shows the significant subsystems installed for the Virtual Waiting Room on AWS.

 The stack resources for aws-virtual-waiting-room.template are shown at the right of the diagram.
-This stack installs a public API and private (IAM-authorized) API used for most operations of te AWS Virtual Waiting Room.
+This stack installs a public API and private (IAM-authorized) API used for most operations of te Virtual Waiting Room on AWS.
 The public API is configured with a CloudFront distribution with multiple caching policies based on the API called.
 A DynamoDB table and EventBridge event bus is also created here.
 This stack installs a VPC with two availability zones, a Redis cluster in those AZs, and several Lambda functions.
 Lambda functions that interact with Redis are installed within the VPC and all other are installed in the shared AWS network space.

 The stack resources for aws-virtual-waiting-room-authorizers.template are shown at the top-left of the diagram.
 This stack installs one IAM role and Lambda function.
 The Lambda function is a custom authorizer for API Gateway and may be used by the customer to protect APIs until a user has progressed through the waiting room and receives an access token.

 The stack resources for aws-virtual-waiting-room-sample-inlet-strategy.template are shown at the bottom-center of the diagram.
 These are two sample Lambda functions that are installed with either a CloudWatch schedule rule or an SNS topic used to signal the Lambda.
-The concept behind the inlet strategy is to determine when the serving counter of the AWS Virtual Waiting Room should move forward to accomodate more users in the web site.
+The concept behind the inlet strategy is to determine when the serving counter of the Virtual Waiting Room on AWS should move forward to accomodate more users in the web site.

 The stack resources for aws-virtual-waiting-room-openid.template are shown at the middle-left of the diagram.
 This stack acts as an adapter to the public and private APIs and provides a set of APIs that are compatible with Open ID Connect.
 This stack allows a customer to use the waiting room in the AuthN/AuthZ flow when using off-the-shelf web hosting software with limited integration options.